nengxu/dolphin/README.md

 For example, you can start puma in production mode on your local machine:

     bin/dolphin puma start -e production -l

+### Deploy to one specific server

+Sometimes we need to take some actions on only one specific server.
+Just pass the --target (or -t for short) option when issue command.
+Notice that in @server_hash, we difine a key-value pair for each server.
+So we only need to pass the key for that specific server as the -t option.

+    bin/dolphin nginx conf -t q2

+Relevant settings in bin/dolphin are:

+    case @env
+    when 'qa'
+      @server_hash = {
+        q1: 'qa01.best_app.com',
+        q2: 'qa02.best_app.com',
+      }

+    # apply to one target server
+    if options[:target]
+      @servers = [
+        @server_hash[options[:target].to_sym],
+      ]
+    end

 ## Extend with custom modules